romeric/Fastor/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/romeric/fastor)

 # Fastor
-**Fastor** is a stack-based high performance tensor (fixed multi-dimensional array) library for modern C++.
+**Fastor** is a high performance stack-based tensor (fixed multi-dimensional array) library for modern C++.

 Fastor offers:

 - **High-level interface** for manipulating multi-dimensional arrays in C++ that look and feel native to scientific programmers
 - **Bare metal performance** for small matrix/tensor multiplications, contractions and tensor factorisations [LU, QR etc].
 Refer to [benchmarks](https://github.com/romeric/Fastor/wiki/Benchmarks) to see how Fastor delivers performance on par with MKL JIT's dedicated API
-- **Compile time operation minimisation** such as graph optimisation and nearly symbolic tensor algebraic manipulation to reduce the complexity of evaluation of BLAS or non-BLAS type expressions by orders of magnitude
+- **Compile time operation minimisation** such as graph optimisation, greedy matrix-chain products and nearly symbolic manipulations to reduce the complexity of evaluation of BLAS or non-BLAS type expressions by orders of magnitude
 - Explicit and configurable **SIMD vectorisation** supporting all numeric data types `float32`, `float64`, `complex float32` and `complex float64` as well as integral types
 - **Optional JIT backend** using Intel's [MKL-JIT](https://software.intel.com/en-us/articles/intel-math-kernel-library-improved-small-matrix-performance-using-just-in-time-jit-code) and [LIBXSMM](https://github.com/hfp/libxsmm) for performance portable code
 - Ability to **wrap existing data** and operate on them using Fastor's highly optimised kernels